Why do I constantly seek the approval of others?

 It is somewhat ironic, but when you stop seeking approval, you are more likely to receive it.
 Being confident and comfortable with yourself is an attractive quality.
 By becoming self-assured, rather than self-obsessed, you will more likely gain the approval that you no longer crave.

-READ ALSO: How do you manage your expectations in a relationship?
+READ ALSO: How do you use have fun in a sentence?

 How do you overcome addiction approval?